oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 priorities will be used: a lesser priority for **all** ACLs having a deny *action* and an higher priority for **all** ACLs having *allow* or *allow-related* actions.

+## Activating the feature

+The feature will be always active, and it is a matter of identifying the ports that will be subject to the security group filters.

+As previously mentioned, the **port-security** attribute will be used to know if a port will be added to the **deny-all** port group, having all IP traffic dropped as a consequence.

+That attribute can be set when a port is created, and its value will be inherited from the corresponding *network* entity when not defined at port level.
+Afterwards, it can be updated through the API - at port *or* network levels.

+The default behavior for the network's **port-security** attribute would be defined by the configuration ***port-security-enabled***, in a new section, called **NETWORK**.

 ## OVN ACL table & openflow pipeline relationship